-ROBERT C. BROWN, M.D., 70 years old, first became a director in 1969.
+Robert C. Brown, M.D., 71 years old, first became a director in 1969.
 His term will expire in 2004.
 Dr. Brown has practiced medicine for many years and is Vice President and Treasurer of Plaza Medical Group, P.C.
 Dr. Brown is a graduate of Tufts University and received his medical degree from Tufts University.

-CHARLES A. BURTCH, 66 years old, first became a director in 1999.
+Charles A. Burtch, 67 years old, first became a director in 1999.
 His term will expire in 2004.
 Mr. Burtch was formerly Executive Vice-President and West Division Manager of BankAmerica, where he managed BankAmerica's asset-based lending division for the western third of the United States.

-Mr. Burtch worked in the finance field for more than thirty-five (35) years.
+Mr. Burtch retired in 1998 and has since been engaged as a private investor.
 He is a graduate of Arizona State University.

-JACK E. GOLSEN, 72 years old, first became a director in 1969.
+Jack E. Golsen, 73 years old, first became a director in 1969.
 His term will expire in 2004.
 Mr. Golsen, founder of the Company, is Chairman of the Board and President of the Company and has served in that capacity since the inception of the Company in 1969.
 During 1996, Mr. Golsen was inducted into the Oklahoma Commerce and Industry Hall of Honor as one of Oklahoma's leading industrialists.
 Mr. Golsen has a degree from the University of New Mexico in Biochemistry.

-HORACE G. RHODES, 73 years old, first became a director in 1996.
+Horace G. Rhodes, 74 years old, first became a director in 1996.
 His term will expire in 2004.
 Mr. Rhodes is the Chairman of the law firm of Kerr, Irvine, Rhodes & Ables P.C. and has served in such capacity and has practiced law for a period in excess of five (5) years.
-Since 1972, Mr. Rhodes has served as Executive Vice President and General Counsel for the Association of Oklahoma Life Insurance Companies and since 1982 has served as Executive Vice President and General Counsel for the Oklahoma Life and Health Insurance Guaranty Association.
+Since 1972 until 2001, Mr. Rhodes served as Executive Vice President and General Counsel for the Association of Oklahoma Life Insurance Companies and since 1982 served as Executive Vice President and General Counsel for the Oklahoma Life and Health Insurance Guaranty Association.
 Mr. Rhodes received his undergraduate and law degrees from the University of Oklahoma.